The isoperimetric problem for regular and crystalline norms in $\mathbb H^1$: Introduction

 Pansu's bubble is the bounded set whose boundary is foliated by horizontal lifts of planar circles of a given radius, passing through the origin.
 Such horizontal curves are length minimizing between their endpoints for the sub-Riemannian distance in $\H^1$, so that Pansu's conjecture in $\H^1$ explicits a relation between isoperimetric sets and the geometry of the ambient space.
 The conjecture is supported by several results contained in \cite{RR08,M08,MR09,R12,FM16,FMM19}, but it is still unsolved in its full generality.
 A quantitative version of the Heisenberg isoperimetric inequality has been proposed in \cite{FLM15}.

-Very little is known on the isoperimetric problem when $\phi:\R^2\to[0,\infty)$ is a general norm in $\R^2$.
-While preparing the final version of this article, we became aware that J.~Pozuelo and M.~Ritor\'e have recently obtained several results on the problem, considering also the case where $\phi$ is convex and homogeneous, but not necessarily a norm (see \cite{PozueloRitore}).
+Very little is known on the isoperimetric problem when $\phi:\R^2\to[0,\infty)$ is a general norm in $\R^2$, apart from \cite{Sanchez-thesis} for the statement of the problem and \cite{PozueloRitore} for a calibration result in suitable half-cylinders.
 Existence of $\phi$-isoperimetric sets follows by the arguments of \cite{LR03}, see Section~\ref{s:ex}.
 The construction of the Pansu's bubble can be generalized to the sub-Finsler context in the following way.
 We call \emph{$\phi$-circle} of radius $r>0$ and center $\xi_0\in\R^2$ the set

 and we call \emph{$\phi$-bubble} the bounded set $E_\phi$ whose boundary is foliated by horizontal lifts of $\phi$-circles in the plane of a given radius, passing through the origin.

 In Figure~\ref{f:bubbles} we represent two $\phi$-bubbles, corresponding to $\phi=\ell^p$, with $\ell^p(x,y)=(|x|^p+|y|^p)^{\frac{1}{p}}$, in the cases $p=3$ and $p=100$.
 The latter can be seen as an approximation of the crystalline case.